 Wyoming is the least-populated state in America.
-It is filled with long, silent stretches of prairie, mountains that see snowfall every month of the year, and a red desert filled with a fossilized past.
-This vastness and isolation urges us to stop and contemplate our place in this landscape—and what we have to offer for its care through the gripping prose, fiction, and poetry.
+It is filled with long, silent stretches of prairie.
+The mountains see snowfall every month of the year and the red desert is filled with a fossilized past.
+This vastness and isolation urges you to stop and contemplate your place in this landscape.
+Learn what you have to offer for its care through the gripping prose, fiction, and poetry.

-The pieces in Blood, Water, Wind, and Stone relate what it is like to live at the intersection between human lives and needs, and the environment of the high plains and the mountains—to mingle our ephemeral blood with the shaping forces of water, wind, and stone.
+The writing in Blood, Water, Wind, and Stone relates what it is like to live at the intersection between human lives and needs.
+It expresses it in the environment of the high plains and the mountains.
+The book mingles our ephemeral blood with the shaping forces of water, wind, and stone.